csantanapr/spring-kafka/README.md

 * Get involved with the Spring community on the Spring Community Forums.
 Please help out on the [StackOverflow](https://stackoverflow.com/questions/tagged/spring-kafka) by responding to questions and joining the debate.
 * Create [GitHub issues](https://github.com/spring-projects/spring-kafka/issues) for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](https://help.github.com/forking/).
-If you want to contribute code this way, please reference a JIRA ticket as well covering the specific issue you are addressing.
+If you want to contribute code this way, please reference a GitHub issue as well covering the specific issue you are addressing.
 * Watch for upcoming articles on Spring by [subscribing](https://www.springsource.org/node/feed) to springframework.org

 Before we accept a non-trivial patch or pull request we will need you to sign the [contributor's agreement](https://support.springsource.com/spring_committer_signup).